-Introduction by Chair of Remuneration Committee 04 Competencies and Tasks of Remuneration Committee 05 Procedures for Setting and Approving Remuneration 06 Principles of Remuneration Policy and Remuneration Elements 07 Remuneration of Board of Directors 14 Remuneration of Executive Committee 18 Shareholdings of Board of Directors and Executive Committee at End of Reporting Year 21 Additional Activities and Mandates 22 Contractual Agreements, Loans, Credits, and Additional Contributions 23 Report of the Statutory Auditor on the Remuneration Report 24
+Introduction by Chair of Remuneration Committee Competencies and Tasks of Remuneration Committee 05 Procedures for Setting and Approving Remuneration 06 Principles of Remuneration Policy and Remuneration Elements 07 Remuneration of Board of Directors 14 Remuneration of Executive Committee 18 Shareholdings of Board of Directors and Executive Committee at End of Reporting Year 21 Additional Activities and Mandates 22 Contractual Agreements, Loans, Credits, and Additional Contributions 23 Report of the Statutory Auditor on the Remuneration Report 24

-This is an excerpt of Siegfried's Annual Report 2024.
-All chapters can be found on our Investor Relations portal: www.ir.siegfried.ch The Remuneration Report describes Siegfried Group's (Siegfried) remuneration principles and defines the competencies and responsibilities associated with setting remuneration for members of its Board of Directors and Executive Committee.
+The Remuneration Report describes Siegfried Group's (Siegfried) remuneration principles and defines the competencies and responsibilities associated with setting remuneration for members of its Board of Directors and Executive Committee.
 The report also contains information about remuneration plans and remuneration paid to the members of the Board of Directors and the Executive Committee in the 2024 financial year.

-This Remuneration Report was drafted in accordance with the Swiss Code of Obligations, SIX Swiss Exchange's Directive on Corporate Governance and the articles of incorporation of Siegfried Holding AG.
+This Remuneration Report was drafted in accordance with the Swiss Code of Obligations, SIX Swiss Exchange's Directive on Corporate Governance and the articles of incorporation of Siegfried Holding AG